 The amount of pipe that is placed in your yard (the French Drain System)

-The layout (and amount) of the pipe placed in your yard is important because the pipe that is in the ground absorbs surface and subsurface groundwater, and makes it disappear to the designated area.
-The more water that gets into your system, the dryer your yard will be.
-This means that the more pipe that is placed in your yard, the better the drainage system.
-The best layout is different for each yard and space.
+The layout (and amount) of the drainage pipe placed in your yard is important because the pipe that is in the ground absorbs surface and subsurface groundwater, and makes it disappear to the designated area.
+The more collected water that gets into your system, the dryer your yard will be.
+This means that the more drainage pipe that is placed in your yard, the better the drainage system.
+The best layout is different for each yard and landscape.

 So, how does budget affect how dry a yard will be?